 Integrated Pest Management (IPM)

-Integrated pest management (IPM) is a form of pest control in agriculture that limits the use of pesticides and other harmful practices.
-IPM often employs the use of beneficial insects as a natural pesticide to keep unwanted pests at bay.
+Integrated pest management (IPM) is a form of pest control in agriculture that limits the use of pesticides and other harmful practices by integrating a variety of biological, organic, cultural, mechanical, and chemical tools.
+Types of controls include:

 Invasive Plant Species